jackmulligan-ire/altas/README.md

 These correspond as follows:

-- ID: The id associated with that channel on the platform (required).
+- id: The id associated with that channel on the platform (required).
-- Channel_name: An optional alias for the channel.
+- channel_name: An optional alias for the channel.
-- Date_scraped: Initially left blank.
+- date_scraped: Initially left blank.

 A minimum valid entry into the channel-sample.csv file is as follows : `123abcd,,`